science calculator

 When to use it

-• Comparing mineral or chemical densities to water for QC checks.
+• Comparing mineral or chemical densities to standard values for identification, quality control, or purity checks in geology and industrial processes.

 Tips & cautions